If you want to study abroad senior year, you've got a few hoops to jump. Here's our best advice:

 Timing is everything.

 Many universities insist that their students are present on campus during their last semester at school, so most students who study abroad their senior year go during the fall semester or even on a post-graduation, summer program.
+However, you can find programs and universities that support study abroad last semester of college.

 Again with classes, make sure that the courses you need to complete prior to graduation will be available during that last semester you’re on campus.
 However, if you choose to do a summer program, all pressure is gone!
 Congrats, you’ve already graduated, now you can have one more enriching, educational experience before heading into the World After College!